marcpouzet/zrun/README.md

 semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2003.
-All are based on the fix-point computation of a monotone function on a domain with bounded height.
-This work build directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of Coq).
+All are based on the fix-point computation of a monotone function on a domain with bounded height that is done for every reaction.
+The present work build directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of Coq).
 In comparison, the original version was a shallow embedding in a language with call-by-need like Haskell.
 You can read the companion paper "[A Constructive State-based Semantics and Interpreter for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)" presented at EMSOFT'2023.